mrhonek/e-commerce-checkout-api/TYPESCRIPT-MIGRATION.md

 - ✅ Update route handlers to use TypeScript
 - ✅ Fix typing issues in Express route handlers

-### Phase 3: Main Server and Integration (Current)
+### Phase 3: Main Server and Integration (Complete)
 - ✅ Replace main server with TypeScript version
-- ⬜ Integration testing of all components (next focus)
+- ✅ Integration testing of all components
-- ⬜ Deprecate bypass script when ready
+- ⬜ Deprecate bypass script when ready for production

-## Deployment Strategy
+## Next Steps

-Once migration is complete, we'll update the Railway deployment to use the TypeScript build process.
-Until then, we'll continue using the bypass script for production.
+1. **Deploy TypeScript Version**: Update Railway deployment to use the TypeScript build
+2. **Fix Remaining TypeScript Issues**: Address the documented issues
+3. **Add Automated Tests**: Expand the integration tests into a full test suite
+4. **Implement CI/CD Pipeline**: Add GitHub Actions for testing and deployment

 ## Dependencies Added
 - `@types/bcryptjs` - Type definitions for bcryptjs